anjeleno/rivendell-installer/README.md

 ### UFW/SSH hardening locked me out
 If you enabled SSH hardening, ensure your SSH keys are installed on the host.
 You can revert from console by restoring `/etc/ssh/sshd_config.bak*` and restarting SSH.

-### I don’t want to use Git LFS
+### I want to build the installers locally
-Download the `.run` from the repo’s Releases page (if provided) or request a direct download link.
-Alternatively, you can rebuild the installer locally:
+Clone this repo and run the build scripts.
+You’ll need makeself and network access to fetch packages (or pre-populate caches):

 ```bash
 # Build Rivendell 4.3.0 .debs for your series (24.04)